ServiceNowDevProgram/example-instancescan-checks/README.md

 # example-instancescan-checks

-This repository is intended to surf example checks which you can use in your instance scan implementation.
-The check in here are explicitally marked as examples.
-We are not claiming them to work perfect neither are all of them implemented to allow validations of best practice.
-They are provided to show the possibilities of [ServiceNow Instance Scan|https://docs.servicenow.com/bundle/rome-servicenow-platform/page/administer/health-scan/reference/hs-landing-page.html] and serve as boiler plates when implementing your own checks.
+ServiceNow open-sourced this repository of example [ServiceNow Instance Scan|https://docs.servicenow.com/bundle/rome-servicenow-platform/page/administer/health-scan/reference/hs-landing-page.html] Checks with the intent to help customers get started faster in adopting Instance Scan, but will not be providing formal support.
+The checkes contained in this repository are therefor considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues.
+ServiceNow is not claiming them to work perfect neither are all of them implemented to allow validations of best practice.
+Occasionally, ServiceNow may choose to contribute to the open-source project to help address the highest priority Issues, and will do our best to keep the checks updated with the latest changes shipped with family releases.

 # Checks in this repository